“The first time you make something, follow the recipe, then figure out how to tailor it to your own tastes.” – Ruth Reichl, Born Jan. 16, 1948.

 I'm sure you've heard that advice.
 Almost no one follows it.

-Don't fucking change it, or put your own precious spin on it.
+Don't fork with it, or change it, or put your own precious spin on it.
 Just do it.
 Just like they did it.
 Follow the recipe.

 At least the first time.

-Once you do it the way they did it, once you understand that model well enough that you pull it off and succeed – THEN fuck it up however you want to.
+Once you do it the way they did it, once you understand that model well enough that you pull it off and succeed – THEN change it up however you want to.